-The mapping process is configured using an XML configuration file that defines which parsers, rules, resolvers and exporters (see III-D for a detailed explanation of the terms) will be used in the mapping project.
-The open character of GEMMA allows implementing different data parsers for importing data, resolvers for post-processing of the mappings and data exporters for exporting data.
+The mapping process is configured using an Extensible Markup Language (XML) configuration file that defines which parsers, rules, resolvers and exporters (see Section III-H for a detailed explanation of the terms) will be used in the mapping project.
+The open character of GEMMA allows implementing different data parsers for importing data, resolvers for postprocessing of the mappings and data exporters for exporting data.

 Import loads data into the framework.
 GEMMA provides the interfaces DataParser, MappableSource and NodeSource to anyone who has the need to define a new data parser for an application-specific configuration of GEMMA.
 All available parsers are registered in an internal parser registry where the Run Configuration can instantiate, configure and run those parsers, which are required by the configuration file.
 The data will then be stored in the mappable database.
+As our mappable database uses the full-text search engine Lucene [12], all relevant information from a mappable must be converted into Strings.
+Each mappable is assigned a unique identifier (ID) from its parser and other required information is stored as detail-value pair in so-called fields as shown in Figure 8.

-Pre-processing of data involves selection of mappables that will require matching using whitelists and/or blacklists and structured rewriting of, e.g., mappable names based on mappable details as already discussed in Section III-B. Pre-processing will be user-defined in a set of rules in a file that can be edited with a standard text editor and does not require programming knowledge.
-The set of rules which should be applied in one mapping project will be defined by the configuration.
+Pre-processing of data involves selection of mappables that will require matching using whitelists and/or blacklists and structured rewriting of, e.g., mappable names based on mappable details.
+Pre-processing will be user-defined in a set of rules in a file that can be edited with a standard text editor and does not require programming knowledge.
+The set of rules that should be applied in one mapping project will be defined by the configuration.